 Review your answers.
 If you see anything you want to change, click the Back button on the top right of the page.

 Choose to either make your preregistration public immediately or to embargo it for up to 4 years.

 If you choose to make your registration public immediately, you can also elect to create a DOI for your registration.

 If you choose to enter your preregistration into an embargo, the "Embargo End Date" box will appear below the "Registration Choice" menu.

 Click inside the "Embargo End Date" box, and a calendar will appear from which you can select the date that you want to end the embargo.

-Then, click the Register button to finalize your preregistration.
+Then, click the Submit button to finalize your preregistration.